Flip-flop (electronics): Earle latch

 The classic gated latch designs have some undesirable characteristics.
-They require double-rail logic or an inverter.
+They require dual-rail logic or an inverter.
 The input-to-output propagation may take up to three gate delays.
 The input-to-output propagation is not constant – some outputs take two gate delays while others take three.

 Designers looked for alternatives.
 A successful alternative is the Earle latch.
 It requires only a single data input, and its output takes a constant two gate delays.
 In addition, the two gate levels of the Earle latch can, in some cases, be merged with the last two gate levels of the circuits driving the latch because many common computational circuits have an OR layer followed by an AND layer as their last two levels.
 Merging the latch function can implement the latch with no additional gate delays.
 The merge is commonly exploited in the design of pipelined computers, and, in fact, was originally developed by John G. Earle to be used in the IBM System/360 Model 91 for that purpose.

 The Earle latch is hazard free.
 If the middle NAND gate is omitted, then one gets the polarity hold latch, which is commonly used because it demands less logic.
 However, it is susceptible to logic hazard.
 Intentionally skewing the clock signal can avoid the hazard.

 D flip-flop

-The D flip-flop is widely used.
-It is also known as a "data" or "delay" flip-flop.
+The D flip-flop is widely used, and known as a "data" flip-flop.
 The D flip-flop captures the value of the D-input at a definite portion of the clock cycle (such as the rising edge of the clock).
 That captured value becomes the Q output.
 At other times, the output Q does not change.
 The D flip-flop can be viewed as a memory cell, a zero-order hold, or a delay line.